leojacinto/WorkflowDataFabric-TypeA/section16-kafka-stream-connect.md

 <img src="screenshots/sc_producer_properties.png" height="400">

 13. Paste the text below in the **producer.properties** file.
 Notice the path of the file in the screenshot as well as the placement of the text in the screenshot below in case of any doubt.

-Note that the certificates generated in the earlier steps are not uploaded to the docker image yet at this stage
+**Note** that the certificates generated in the earlier steps are not uploaded to the docker image yet at this stage

+**Note** that the password below should be adjusted to the password that you used in **step 4**!

 ```
 bootstrap.servers=hermes1.service-now.com:4000,hermes1.service-now.com:4001,hermes1.service-now.com:4002,hermes1.service-now.com:4003